microsoft/vcpkg/docs/maintainers/maintainer-guide.md

 ### Add CMake exports in an unofficial- namespace

-A core design ideal of vcpkg is to not create "lock-in" for customers, and provide bindings in build systems the same way one would consume dependencies if they get them manually, or through `apt`, or similar.
-To that end, we avoid taking "the obvious name" in the CMake `find_package` namespace or targets, to allow upstreams to add their own official CMake exports without conflicting with vcpkg.
+A core design ideal of vcpkg is to not create "lock-in" for customers.
+In the build system, there should be no difference between depending on a library from the system, and depend on a library from vcpkg.
+To that end, we avoid adding CMake exports or targets to existing libraries with "the obvious name", to allow upstreams to add their own official CMake exports without conflicting with vcpkg.

-To that end, exported CMake configs when not matching upstream should be changed to add `unofficial-` as a prefix, and place the resulting targets in an `unofficial::PORT::` namespace.
+To that end, any CMake configs that the port exports, which are not in the upstream library, should have `unofficial-` as a prefix.
+The added exported targets should be in the `unofficial::<port>::` namespace.

 This means that the user should see:
- * `find_package(unofficial-PORT CONFIG)` as the way to get at the unique-to-vcpkg package
+ * `find_package(unofficial-<port> CONFIG)` as the way to get at the unique-to-vcpkg package
- * `unofficial::PORT::TARGET` as the way to get an exported target from that port.
+ * `unofficial::<port>::<target>` as an exported target from that port.

 Examples:
  * [`brotli`](https://github.com/microsoft/vcpkg/blob/4f0a640e4c5b74166b759a862d7527c930eff32e/ports/brotli/install.patch) creates the `unofficial-brotli` package, producing target `unofficial::brotli::brotli`.